dosier/kodio/README.md

 ### JVM
 No special setup is required.
 The library should work out of the box on any system with available audio input and output devices.

+### Credits
+This project is inspired by https://github.com/theolm/kmp-record